-At KCC, the foundation of spiritual training is Zhinay, also called Shamatha in Sanskrit, or “calm abiding,” a basic sitting meditation that develops stable attention and provides the basis for investigating more subtle aspects of awareness.
+At KCC, the foundation of spiritual training is Shamata, a basic sitting meditation that develops stable attention and provides the basis for investigating more subtle aspects of awareness.
 The practice is the essential underpinning of all other meditation practices.
 While our minds are busy and distracted by a myriad of disconnected thoughts, feelings, and emotions, it is not possible to deeply engage the meditation methods that could lead us to the intended result of directly recognizing the nature of mind.
-Zhinay is a direct method for learning to let the mind rest naturally, free of our commitment to the tyranny of these distractions.
+Shamatha is a direct method for learning to let the mind rest naturally, free of our commitment to the tyranny of these distractions.

 Brief instruction to the practice is provided before every session.
-Lama Michael Conklin provides detailed instructions about the practice of shamatha on alternating first Sundays from 9:00am to noon.
-Following a pot-luck lunch, there is a Question and Answer session from 1:30pm to 2:45pm, and then a last session of meditation which ends at 4:00 pm.
+Lama Eric Triebelhorn provides detailed instructions about the practice of shamatha on alternating first Sundays from 9:00am to noon.
+Following a potluck lunch, there will be opportunities to discuss the practice and engage in one closing session of the practice, ending at 4:00 pm.
 These All-Day Sits happen in odd-numbered months: January, March, May, July, September, and November.